What Is a Martech Stack?

 - Web Analytics Tool — Web analytics capture granular details about user activity on a brand’s web properties.
 Analysis can be conducted within the tool, or the data captured within the tool can be shared out to other analytics systems.
 Web analytics help marketers understand traffic, user navigation patterns, the quality of the user experience and assist with attribution of campaigns and content to marketing conversions and marketing-driven revenue.

-- BI/Marketing Intelligence — BI tools are general-purpose analytics systems that access customer databases and data warehouses to build reporting and ad hoc analytics that deliver a broad range of marketing intelligence and insights.
+- BI/Marketing Intelligence — BI marketing tools are general-purpose analytics systems that access customer databases and data warehouses to build reporting and ad hoc analytics that deliver a broad range of marketing intelligence and insights.

-- Advertising Technology — AdTech was once a massive and sprawling space of vendors and options—but in recent years, advertising has begun to converge on a handful of the most dominant advertising platforms.
+- Advertising Technology — AdTech as a martech tool was once a massive and sprawling space of vendors and options—but in recent years, advertising has begun to converge on a handful of the most dominant advertising platforms.
 Digital advertising (and digitally-managed traditional advertising) is a cornerstone of modern customer acquisition—but is also becoming increasingly valuable in retargeting existing customers for repeat purchases.
 Marketers typically employ a mix of display ads, search engine marketing (SEM), ad tracking, remarketing, and attribution tools within the marketing technology stack to achieve their goals.

-- Social Media — Modern marketing stacks include tools to manage and monitor social posts and activity, measure brand sentiment among social media users, and engage customers and prospective customers in 1:1 and 1:many conversations.
+- Social Media — Modern martech stacks include tools to manage and monitor social posts and activity, measure brand sentiment among social media users, and engage customers and prospective customers in 1:1 and 1:many conversations.

 - Search Engine Optimization (SEO) — Most marketers invest in both paid and organic strategies to grow their online presence and acquire customers.
 SEO is key to increasing organic traffic by ranking high on search engine results pages (SERPs) for keyword phrases that drive traffic and transactions.
 SEO tools in the marketing stack are designed to assist keyword research, optimize on-site content to rank for keywords, track and grow backlinks to your web properties, and much much more.